davebenson/doom4-walkthrough/README.md

 * Variety is the Spice of Death I: perform 5 different Glory Kills on the Possessed.
 There's a lot of options; use the Pistol (instead of Shotgun) to more reliably stagger (as opposed to kill) them.
 * Quite the Explorer: Find 3 Secrets.
 This should be pretty easy, with this guide.

-## Mission 2:  Fight:  Tiny fight before opening hatch
+## Mission 2:  Mini Fight 2.1:  Before opening hatch
 5 Possessed wait here, and 2 Imps spawn quickly.
 Kill the Imps and use the Possesseds to work on either Challenge "Variety is the Spice of Death I" or "Twofer" (this is easiest using the Explosive Shot modification).

 You can't open the hatch yet: "Low Power".
 Instead, open a door to find a number of The Possessed, and keep going to an Imp at the top of the stairs.